This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 But when Monty is deliberately only revealing goats, he's hiding that information from you.
 You don't learn anything when he reveals a goat... because you already knew he would reveal a goat!

-Like the window left open on the night of the robbery, the same event means something different if it was guaranteed or uncertain.
-If Monty doesn't know where the car is, then he was guaranteed to reveal a goat if you initially chose the door with the car, but if you chose one of the goats initially, he only had a 1/2 chance of revealing a goat.
-That's why when he reveals a goat, it lets you know it's more likely you chose at the car.
+Like a window left open, the same event means something different if it was guaranteed or uncertain.
+If Monty doesn't know where the car is, then if you initially chose the door with the car, he was guaranteed to reveal a goat.
+But if you chose one of the goats initially, he only had a 1/2 chance of revealing a goat.
+That's why if he reveals a goat, it lets you know the chances have gone up that the door you're pointing at has the car.

 Let's get really conceptual.
 To start, I'm going to say something silly: